unknown12133/bulb-project/README.md

 # bulb-project
-this a bulb project when we click the button <br>it will toggle the status.
+this a bulb project when we click the button <br>it will toggle depends on the before status.